sqlsaturday/PublicDocuments/docs/_posts/2024-10-24-description.md

 I've had a few people ask if they could accept non-SQL Server/Azure sessions at events.
 I've also had them talk about getting vendors from competing technologies.
 We haven't had any restrictions on this for a long time, and we've had lots of events that cover plenty of non-Microsoft technologies.

 I just made it official.
+If anyone has better ideas on verbiage or how to promote market, let me know.

 ## Reminders